sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Let's say you already lost 3 Stamina points earlier.
 You only have 7 Stamina points left, and you don't want your character to be incapacitated.
-You have a couple options:

- * Turn *attack power* into Harm tokens at a rate of 3-for-1
+You have the option to turn *attack power* into Harm tokens at a rate of 3-for-1.
- * Turn *attack power* into Wound tokens at a rate of 6-for-1

 For example, you may split the attack power of 7 into: